ZXEducation/mpv/DOCS/man/mpv.rst

--pre          Prepend 1 or more items (same syntax as -set) -clr          Clear the option (remove all items) -remove       Delete item if present (does not interpret escapes) -toggle       Append an item, or remove it if it already exists (no escapes)
+-pre          Prepend 1 or more items (same syntax as -set) -clr          Clear the option (remove all items) -remove       Delete item if present (does not interpret escapes) -del          Delete 1 or more items by integer index (deprecated) -toggle       Append an item, or remove if if it already exists (no escapes)
 ============= ===============================================

 ``-append`` is meant as a simple way to append a single item without having